 “However, my hope is that I can bring people into a state of being calm and balanced within their grieving and mourning cycle.

 “That is what I really want to impart to people is that they can get there, they can do that, and that is a state of grace.
+It is about having an internal equilibrium that feels calm and centred, and not all over the place.

 “I don’t want people who are grieving to suffer from things like not being able to focus, or feeling like they can’t get out of bed, or feeling like they can’t stay awake, or filled with ruminations of regret or remorse.